 Once completed you will be able to connect to the Internet.

 Before you arrive at St John's, you can check whether your computer will be compatible with the College systems.
 This will help you to get online as quickly as possible.

 Download and run the Bradford Dissolvable Agent (BDA) application.
 This is available at http://eeyore.sjc.ox.ac.uk/

 The results will tell you if you pass or fail the requirements for connecting in College.
 If your computer fails you will get details of why it has failed, which will help you update your computer before you arrive.

 If you need IT support please contact us on email@example.com or you can phone (01865 2) 77365 or call in to the IT Office by the Bursary entrance in North Quad (N7/1).
 We are in and out of the office during the working day (9am to 5pm Monday to Friday) so it's best, where possible, to email or call first to arrange a time to come in.

 We will try and help users where we can and we are able to help and advise on a lot of issues, however for some problems, especially those on systems run centrally by the University, we may need to refer to you to the University's IT Services team (see below).
 If you have a problem with any departmental specific service or software it's best to contact your departmental IT Support team.

 As well as the Colleges' IT Support team additional help and services are available from the University IT Services at 13 Banbury Road and their IT Services Help website.
 They also have a 24/7 telephone assistance line on (01865 2) 12345.

-The University makes available to students and staff Microsoft Office 365 Pro Plus for free as a 12 month subscription.
+The University makes available to students and staff Microsoft Office 365.
 Students and staff should sign in via their usual Single Sign On login.
-For details see the 'on the hub' website.

 Sophos is available to students free of charge.
 For further information and to download the software please see the IT Services Antivirus page.